Updated: Feb 5

-Well, blogs are supposed to be short and this is a subject I could talk about for days so it will be a challenge for me to rein myself in here.
-The more I learn about behavioral science and how clicker training figures into that the more amazed I am at how valuable this training can be for a pup and how easy it is to do as a trainer/breeder/owner etc. For now, here, I’ll just touch on the high points.
-I’ll go over this in depth in my book and possibly in blogs to follow.
+Well, blogs are supposed to be short, and this is a subject I could talk about for days, so it will be a challenge for me to rein myself in here.
+The more I learn about behavioral science and how clicker training figures into that, the more amazed I am at how valuable this training can be for a pup and how easy it is to do as a trainer/breeder/owner, etc. For now, here, I’ll just touch on the high points.
+I’ll go over this in-depth in my book and possibly in blogs to follow.

 Puppies learn that training is absolutely the best!!!
 They love it.
 They look forward to it.
 It’s the game they always win.
 Think about how many times you have read or heard that Maremmas are independent, presented as if that is a fault of the breed or a challenge.
 I assure you it is not.
 Maremmas are highly trainable if you use the right language.
 Please take a really good look at the short video of the pups on the ramp; just look at their eyes and expressions.
 These babies are eager to learn.
 They are confident, even when presented with something they have never seen.
 And all eyes are on me, in anticipation of what will happen next.
 That is so powerful.
-With most of my adult dogs I can whisper and have their focus and attention; it all starts right here.
+With most of my adult dogs, I can whisper and have their focus and attention; it all starts right here.

 They learn to take treats from my hand gently.
-This is a learned skill, and one they will never forget.
+This is a learned skill and one they will never forget.
 My dogs take their Heartguard Plus from my hands softly and respectfully.
-For the most part my pups/dogs treat all of my body gently because of what they have learned in these early oh so simple training sessions.
+For the most part, my pups/dogs treat all of my body gently because of what they have learned in these early oh-so-simple training sessions.

-This training gives me a tool that I can use as emotional re-set for the pup in any situation.
+This training gives me a tool that I can use as an emotional re-set for the pup in any situation.
 Puppies learn so fast and so well.
 I build such a strong reinforcement history with the sound of that clicker that just the sound itself makes the pup happy.
 I use this tool a lot in teaching the pups to be confident in situations they otherwise might worry about.
-I keep thinking I should make a video to show this but I just don’t have the heart to knowingly frighten a pup so I’ll just have to try to paint a picture with words.
+I keep thinking I should make a video to show this, but I just don’t have the heart to knowingly frighten a pup, so I’ll just have to try to paint a picture with words.
 Here’s a scenario as an example of what I am talking about.

-This kind of training is used in zoos all over the world to assist non-domestic animals in allowing husbandry behaviors to be carried out without damaging the zookeeper’s relationship them.
+This kind of training is used in zoos all over the world to assist non-domestic animals in allowing husbandry behaviors to be carried out without damaging the zookeeper’s relationship with them.
 And yep, you’ve got it.
 This type of training can begin with a litter of puppies who just barely know how to eat chicken.

 There’s more, so much more, but I will leave this with you as a teaser of sorts.
 Try it!
-It’s a way to advocate for the safety of the lovely bunch of fluff at your feet and you can feel proud of yourself for trying something new.
+It’s a way to advocate for the safety of the lovely bunch of fluff at your feet, and you can feel proud of yourself for trying something new.
 Change is tough on people too!